 Snorkeling at Punaluʻu

 If you are an experienced snorkeler and the ocean is calm (no big waves or strong currents!) you can also check out the snorkeling at Ninole Cove.
-This cove is a short walk to the south / west of the main beach, and offers a sheltered bay with sand channels that provide decent entry into the ocean.
+This cove is a short walk to the south / west of the main beach and offers a sheltered bay with sand channels that provide decent entry into the ocean.
 There are also some very interesting sheltered tide pools here that are interesting to explore with kids.

-You can either drive (park below the clubhouse of the sea mountain golf course) or take a short but rewarding hike to the cove from the black sand beach parking lot.
-Follow the unmarked grassy trail southwards (going right if you face makai/the ocean) for ~5 minutes.
+You can either drive to Ninole Cove (park below the clubhouse of the sea mountain golf course) or take a short but rewarding hike to the cove from the black sand beach parking lot.
+Follow the unmarked grassy trail southwards (going right if you face Ma Kai/the ocean) for ~5 minutes.